fly04/diploma-project/process/journal.md

+# 2024-03-26
+- Worked on action block (follow light in fog)

 # 2024-03-25
 - Prepared demo
 - Documentation on LD
-- Starting to work on action blocks
+- Starting to work on action blocks (plateforming)

 # 2024-03-22
 - Finished boosting and jetpacking